 Ask students to identify the safety needs of their user group.
 How will they ensure that risks are minimised and the product is safe for all users?
-Students should also consider accessible design principles and the needs of people with disabilities and neurodivergence, as these users cross audience groups.
-How would the answers to the earlier questions be different for someone living with a disability/neurodivergence?
-How could the products used be made to be more accessible to everyone?

 Ask students to research the social, moral, cultural, social and economic factors that are associated with a person who fits one of these user groups.
 How might they impact the design of their product?